LoanToolsHub logo: navy blue house outline, royal blue calculator with white keys and a green button, and a green wrench for loan and payment tools.

 Principal acceleration: the most direct interest cutter

 Extra principal payments attack interest at the source by shrinking the balance that future interest accrues against.
 Even modest recurring extras can produce surprisingly large interest savings on longer loans.
 The earlier you start, the stronger the effect because more future payments are repriced off a lower balance.
-Model this with the Extra Payment Calculator and compare against a no-extra baseline.
-If you have multiple debts, combine principal acceleration with a structured payoff order using the Debt Snowball Calculator or the Debt Payoff Calculator.
+Model this with the Payment Calculator and compare against a no-extra baseline.
+If you have multiple debts, combine principal acceleration with a structured payoff order using the Debt Payoff Calculator.

 Before paying extra, confirm your lender applies overpayments to principal and understand whether there are prepayment penalties.
 Some products handle overpayments differently.
 If you cannot pay extra every month, consider periodic lump sums from bonuses or tax refunds.
 Lump sums reduce principal immediately and can materially shorten payoff timelines when applied consistently.